Tuesday, October 9, 2018

 Bio: Duncan Callaway is an Associate Professor of Energy and Resources at the University of California, Berkeley.
 He is also a faculty affiliate in Electrical Engineering and Computer Science, and a faculty scientist at Lawrence Berkeley Laboratory.
 He received his PhD from Cornell University.
 He has held engineering positions at Davis Energy Group and PowerLight Corporation, and academic positions at UC Davis, the University of Michigan and UC Berkeley.
 Duncan teaches courses on electric power systems and at the intersection of statistical learning and energy.
 His research focuses on grid integration of renewable electricity and models and control strategies for demand response, electric vehicles and electricity storage.

-Please note that the talk previously scheduled for Thursday, April 11, 2019 has been cancelled.
+Please note that the talks previously scheduled for Thursday, March 21 and Thursday, April 11, 2019 have been cancelled.